Lion Air Inflight Experience

-On arrival in the Indonesian capital, Jakarta, we were heading straight out again without delay> We had booked a domestic flight with the carrier Lion Air to take us to Semarang.
-Although it is a budget airline, we were hoping that the Lion Air inflight experience would be a painless one.
+So, on arrival in Jakarta, we were heading straight out again without delay.
+We had booked a domestic flight with the carrier Lion Air to take us to Semarang.
+Although Lion Air is a budget airline, we were hoping that our inflight experience would be a painless one.

 Lion Air is a popular Indonesian budget airline.
 So popular, in fact, that they have a sub-terminal at Jakarta Soekarno-Hatta Airport (Terminal 1C) dedicated to their own flights.

 Their terminal and departure lounge is beautifully laid out and decorated in traditional Indonesian style on the ground floor.
 On all sides are windows with views over luxuriant, well maintained gardens.

 Lion Air is Indonesia’s largest privately run airline, the second largest low-cost airline in Southeast Asia after AirAsia.
 In fact, it is the second largest airline of Indonesia, flying to more than 79 destinations in Indonesia, Singapore, Malaysia and Saudi Arabia.